Earl4you/RPi-simple-2D-graphics/README.md

 RPi-simple-2D-graphics
 ======================

-Simple 2D graphics easily hooked into user's C code.
+Very simple 2D graphics easily hooked into user's C code.

 User can #include grafix.c then call the simple routines in that code.